 Contestants may only compete for one group.

 Songs must be from the following categories: anime, video game, J-rock/J-pop, K-pop, C-pop, or parodies (parodies are only allowed for Karaoke Cosplay Hybrid).

 English or other non-Japanese songs from the dubbed version of an anime series or video game are acceptable.
 (For example: the German theme to Sailor Moon, or songs from Robotech.)

-We do not allow English songs that were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a "popular" song used as an anime series theme song).
-English songs which are significantly changed or adapted from the original version (for example, has Japanese lyrics) might be okay.
+We do not allow English songs that were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a "popular" song used as an anime series theme song, or AmaLee covers).
+English songs which are not significantly changed or adapted from the original version are not allowed.
 If you are in doubt as to whether a song is acceptable for the contest, please ask Karaoke Staff before entering and we will make a ruling.

 You may sing the same song for both the audition and the final round.
 Contestants competing in both Kumoricon Idol and Karaoke Cosplay Hybrid must have a different song for each contest.
 At auditions, you will be required to sing a piece from both styles so that you can be judged for each category separately.